On splitting rank of non-compact type symmetric spaces and bounded cohomology: Splitting rank

 \section{Splitting rank}

 The notion of splitting rank was defined in \cite{LW}, as an obstruction in degree to a certain type of Jacobian being uniformly bounded (See \cite[Theorem 5.6]{LW}).
-In section \ref{sec:srk}, we will list in Table 1 the splitting rank of all irreducible symmetric spaces of non-compact type.
+In section \ref{sec:srk}, we will compute in Table 1 the splitting rank of all irreducible symmetric spaces of non-compact type.
 In section \ref{sec:srk^k}, we will define and analyze the $k$-th splitting rank.
-Finally in section \ref{sec:reducible}, we will consider the reducible cases and give a corresponding estimate on the $k$-th splitting rank.
+And finally in section \ref{sec:reducible}, we will generalize to the reducible cases and establish Theorem \ref{thm:brain}, to give a key estimate on the $k$-th splitting rank.